-Heating and hot water systems are essential for every hospitality business and can account for up to 40% of total energy costs, the most significant energy expense in a typical bar or pub.13
+Heating and hot water systems are essential for every hospitality business and can account for up to 40% of total energy costs, the most significant energy expense in a typical restaurant.

 Research has found that effective heating and cooling helps to keep guests comfortable, staying longer in your venue and thereby increasing the average spend per head.